 History & Procedure

-The Evans Award is created and dedicated as a living tribute to Justice Frank G. Evans, who is considered the founder of the alternative dispute resolution movement in Texas.
+The Justice Frank G. Evans Award is created and dedicated as a living tribute to Justice Evans, who is considered the founder of the alternative dispute resolution movement in Texas.

-Presentation of the Award will be made at an appropriate ceremony at the annual State Bar Convention with a report of the presentation submitted for subsequent publication in the State Journal and the ADR Section bulletin.
+Presentation of the Award will be made at an appropriate ceremony at the ADR Section’s Annual Meeting with a report of the presentation submitted for publication in the State Journal and the ADR Section’s newsletter.